Babinci/pomodoro-timerflow/memory-bank/progress.md

 - when i clicked new browser tab- it reseted to that new- first was counting 49 and then i opened new tab and it was 25 in second and reseted
     - generally, this timer should work even if i close browser so it should have universal source in websockets backend server and so timer should go to break/ end of break and have state, the only thing is that maybe each 5.am local time- it should reset as for new date (with some clever resources management in timer algorithm)

-what will be needed:
+bus:
+- Failed to update task: Failed to update task with increasing number of pomodoros
+- server disconnecting problem

+- What's left to build
-- timers test
+- timers tests

-- description field with more options for text formatting like tabs and pogrubiona czcionka
+- description field with more options for text formatting like tabs and bold font
 - websockets server and client usage optimization
 - problems with pause time- after long work i can see short break and cant change to long
 - mess with timer
 - after finished session i cant see  it in counter number
+- confetti after finished task

 - optional bell ring at end of round
 + google auth